 Going from Short-Term Disability to Long-Term Disability

 Short-term disability insurance also provides benefits to cover the waiting period before long-term disability benefits begin.
-If you receive the maximum amount of short-term disability benefits allowed under your policy, you will then need to transition to long-term disability benefits.
+If you receive the maximum amount of short-term disability benefits allowed under your policy, you may need to transition to long-term disability benefits.

 Limitations in Long-Term Disability Policies

 In these cases, claimants typically must submit a completely new claim, including claim forms from both the claimant and their treating physicians, as well as medical records.
 This process can be daunting.
-You should make sure to have copies of your short-term disability approval letter and any other documentation that supported your short-term disability claim.
+You should make sure you have copies of your short-term disability approval letter and any other documentation that supported your STD claim.
 Submitting documents such as an STD approval letter can help demonstrate to a new insurance company that you meet the definition of disability.

-Contact the Long-Term Disability Legal Team at CCK
+Contact the Long-Term Disability Legal Team at Chisholm Chisholm & Kilpatrick

-At Chisholm Chisholm & Kilpatrick LTD, our team of experienced attorneys and professionals has helped many clients successfully transition from short-term to long-term disability.
+At Chisholm Chisholm & Kilpatrick, our team of experienced attorneys and professionals have helped many clients successfully transition from short-term disability to long-term disability.
 We can help bolster your claim so that you receive the benefits to which you are entitled.